1. You are here:

 Further information and FAQs can be found on the DFN website.

-• To request a user certificate, please use the workflow in PIP
+• To request or extend a user certificate, please use the workflow in PIP

 If you do not have access to PIP, please send an email with the subject "Beantragung Nutzerzertifikat" and the type of work you perform to: